SamAdhikari/PredictionWithRareOutcomes/README.md

 ## Revisiting performance metrics for prediction with rare outcomes
 ###

-Supplemental material for the paper, "Revisiting performance metrics for prediction with rare outcomes" by Samrachana Adhikari, Sharon-Lise Normand, and Sherri Rose.
+Supplemental material for the paper, "Revisiting performance metrics for prediction with rare outcomes" by Samrachana Adhikari, Sharon-Lise Normand, Jordan Bloom, David Shahian, and Sherri Rose.

 Organization of the repository is as follows: